YUNYISHENG/GoogleFinance/README.md

 # googlefinance
+# Note: Those materials are from the website.
+Thanks to the contributors.
 Python module to get stock data from Google Finance API

 This module provides **no delay**, **real time** stock data in NYSE & NASDAQ.